 Positioning, temperature and sunlight.
 Deciding on the right location for your tree is crucial for its well-being.
 First make sure that indoor trees are placed in a warm environment; outdoor trees generally require much lower temperatures and should be placed outside (depending on tree species, of course).
 Either way, most species prefer a bright spot, with at least some direct sunlight.

-on the size of container/pot and tree species.
+Re-potting.
+Re-potting your bonsai will not keep it small; instead it will supply the tree with new nutrients that it needs to grow and flourish.
+How frequently you will need to repot your bonsai depends on the size of container/pot and tree species.
 Fast-growing trees need to be repotted every two years (sometimes even every year), while older, more mature trees need to be repotted every 3 to 5 years.
 Re-potting work normally needs to be done during the early spring when the tree is still in dormancy.
 Repotting in early spring will also ensure that any damage done to the root system will be repaired soon, when the tree starts growing.
 Choosing the right soil mixture is crucial for the health of your trees; it should drain enough to prevent the roots from rotting, while absorbing enough water to supply the tree.

 No comments: